You will not be broken

 Right now Jesus is still interceding for our faith and our lives so let’s enjoy life and be happy knowing this!

-Message from The Word – The Scenes on the Path of Calvary – Pastor Blessen Cherian – 12th July 2019
+Message From The Word – You are one of these three people – Pastor Blessen Cherian – 8th November 2019

 There are times when life is overwhelming, when all we have is questions.
 In those moments, hope can feel far away.
 The great thing about prayer is that it shifts our perspective toward the One who stands ready to listen.
 No matter what you’re facing, we’d love to pray with you!